|William M. DeCampli, MD

 Arnelle Lardizabal joined the CHSS Data Center Team in May 2021 as a Clinical Research Project Assistant.
 Arnelle obtained her Honours Bachelor of Science (HBSc) in Biology and Psychology from the University of Toronto; and her Graduate Certificate in Infant and Early Child Mental health (IMH) from Seneca College.
 Prior to joining the CHSS Data Center, she worked as a Clinical Research Assistant at the Sunnybrook Health Sciences Centre where she assisted in data collection and management for clinical studies.
 Arnelle is looking forward to learning about Cardiac Research and being part of the CHSS Data Center Team.

-Administrative Assistant, CHSS Data Center
+Clinical Research Coordinator, CHSS Data Center